masogit/am-browser-doc/docs/features/builder/graph.md

 # AM Browser Graph

 The Graph module provides data query, statistics and visual graph features.
-Admin users can input AQL (Asset Manager Query Language) to query data, for those aggregation data, it is easy to configure a Graph for presenting.
+Admin users can input AQL (Asset Manager Query Language) to query data.
+It is easy to configure a Graph for presenting aggregation data.

 ## Graph styles and designer
-Currently, there are 3 types of Graph with designer.
+Currently, there are 3 types of Graphs with designer.
 These graphs are built with original Grommet components, each Grommet component has several sub types:

 - Chart: Bar, Line, Area
 - Meter: Bar, Arc, Circle, Spiral
 - Distribution

-> Recommend use aggregation AQL to query data to configure Graph.
+> We recommend that you use aggregation AQL to query data and configure Graph.

 ## AQL data and configuration